The best mapping in Arhet for this week.

 Here is Ardisphere as currently drawn on OGF (and link to boundary relation):

 I started a novel in around 2002 which was set in a steampunk universe, but in which the main character was modeled on Augusto Pinochet, of all people.
-I had been reading Pinochet’s autobiography, and I had had the thought: “That is a seriously sociopathic dude.
+I had been reading Pinochet’s autobiography, and I had had this thought: “That is a seriously sociopathic dude.
 There needs to be a fictional version of him.”

 So the story was, roughly, parallel to Pinochet’s life, and written from his perspective, but through the book you realize that the protagonist is a brutal dictator and he’s not a reliable narrator.
 It’s one of those “psychopath as protagonist” books.